odoo/documentation/content/administration/upgrade.rst

 .. important::
     If your database contain any custom module, :ref:`their source code has to be upgraded <TODOUPG>` to the new version of Odoo before going through with the upgrade.

-In case of issues with the upgrade, you can contact the :ref:`support team <https://www.odoo.com/help>` for assistance.
+In case of issues with the upgrade, you can contact the `support team <https://www.odoo.com/help>` for assistance.

 .. _upgrade/request-test-database: